Alffonti/notes-backend/README.md

 ## MongoDB

+The **MongoDB Atlas** cloud data platform is used to built the MongoDB database.

 The **Mongoose** library was installed to provide schema validation, and to map objects in the code into documents in MongoDB.

 The communication between the backend and MongoDB was extracted into its own module `model/note.js`